clover/remote-pay-windows/README.md

 * Removed VoidTransaction
 * Changed all device action API calls to return void
 * Method Name/Signature Changes
-  * Changed SignatureVerifyRequest to VerifySignatureRequest
+  * Changed SignatureVerifyRequest to VerifySignatureRequest.
-  * Changed CaptureAuth to CapturePreAuth
+  * Changed CaptureAuth to CapturePreAuth.
-  * Changed CaptureAuthRequest to CapturePreAuthRequest
+  * Changed CaptureAuthRequest to CapturePreAuthRequest.
-  * Changed DisplayOrder to ShowDisplayOrder
+  * Changed DisplayOrder to ShowDisplayOrder.
-  * Changed DisplayOrderLineItemAdded to LineItemAddedToDisplayOrder (method arg order change)
+  * Changed DisplayOrderLineItemAdded to LineItemAddedToDisplayOrder (method arg order change).
-  * Changed DisplayOrderLineItemRemoved to LineItemRemovedFromDisplayOrder (method arg order change)
+  * Changed DisplayOrderLineItemRemoved to LineItemRemovedFromDisplayOrder (method arg order change).
-  * Changed DisplayOrderDiscountAdded to DiscountAddedToDisplayOrder (method arg order change)
+  * Changed DisplayOrderDiscountAdded to DiscountAddedToDisplayOrder (method arg order change).
-  * Changed DisplayOrderDiscountRemoved to DiscountRemovedFromDisplayOrder (method arg order change)
+  * Changed DisplayOrderDiscountRemoved to DiscountRemovedFromDisplayOrder (method arg order change).
-  * Changed DisplayOrderDelete to RemoveDisplayOrder
+  * Changed DisplayOrderDelete to RemoveDisplayOrder.
   * Behavior change for RefundPaymentRequest.
 In the prior versions, a value of zero for the amount field would trigger a refund of the full payment amount.
 With the 1.0 version, passing zero in the amount field will trigger a validation failure.
 Use FullRefund:boolean to specify a full refund amount.
 NOTE: This will attempt to refund the original (full) payment amount, not the remaining amount, in a partial refund scenario.
-  * CloverConnecter now requires ApplicationId to be set via configuration/installation of the
+  * CloverConnecter now requires ApplicationId to be set via configuration/installation of the third party application.
+This is provided as part of the device configuration that is passed in during the creation of the CloverConnector.
   * SaleRequest, AuthRequest, PreAuthRequest and ManualRefund require ExternalId to be set.
-    * ExternalId should be unique per transaction request and will prevent the Clover device from re-processing the last transaction
+    * ExternalId should be unique per transaction request and will prevent the Clover device from re-processing the last transaction.

 ICloverConnectorListener
 * Method Name/Signature Changes